michaelkourlas/node-xmlcreate/README.md

 npm run-script test-prod
 ```

 The only difference between the `test-prod` and `test-dev` scripts is that the
 development version includes source maps.

 ## License ##

 xmlcreate is licensed under the [Apache License 2.0](http://www.apache.org/licenses/LICENSE-2.0).
-Please see the LICENSE.md file for more information.
+Please see the LICENSE file for more information.